Advertiser Disclosure

 • Can be expensive for low-volume merchants

-Why We Chose Host Merchant Services For EBT Processing
+Why Host Merchant Services Is The Best Choice For Omnichannel Businesses That Accept EBT Payments

-There’s no additional monthly fee to add EBT processing, and merchants who process over $20,000 per month (including both EBT and non-EBT sales) will qualify for a free EMV-compliant terminal.
-There are no application or account setup fees to get started and no long-term contracts.
+The company can easily add EBT to your account once you provide your FNS number.
+There's no additional monthly fee to add EBT processing, and merchants who process over $20,000 per month (including both EBT and non-EBT sales) will qualify for a free EMV-compliant terminal.
+There are no application or account setup fees and no long-term contracts.
 Billing is on a month-to-month basis, and there’s no early termination fee if you decide to close your account.

 Host Merchant Services Features